 The reservation-based charge element does not take into account the number of packets admitted into the network nor the number of packets transported by the network.
 This is addressed by usage-based charging elements.

-NOTE – For providing the user requested QoS, IntServ, RMD Diffserv, SIP was proposed by the IETF; ITU-T also proposes QoS signalling.
+NOTE – For providing the user requested QoS, Diffserv, SIP was proposed by the IETF; ITU-T also proposes QoS signalling.

 5.2.4 Usage-based charge element